spiral/docs/security/authentication.md

 }
 ```

-You user is authenticated.
+The user authenticated.

 ### Check Authenticated
-To see if user is authenticated simply check if auth context has non empty actor:
+To see if the user authenticated simply check if auth context has non-empty actor:

 ```php
 public function index()